 I have visited a few highlights in Rajasthan, including Jodhpur and Jaipur.
 But among all, Udaipur gained a place in my top 10 holiday destinations in India list.

-I loved Udaipur the most was for its relaxing and laid-back vibe.
+I loved Udaipur the most was of its relaxing and laid-back vibe.
 Even in the months of December, the city would go absolutely quiet after sunset.

-For me, a night-stroll around one of the lakes in Udaipur was all that was needed to fall in love with it.
+For me, a night stroll around one of the lakes in Udaipur was all that was needed to fall in love with it.
 But if you’re a bit demanding and you need a stronger reason, visit Lake Pichola or Taj Lake Palace, and you won’t stop yourself from falling in love with its romances.
+They are some of the top-rated destinations and best places to visit in India.

 Skip to minutes 2:00 to watch the Udaipur part in the following Youtube video.